 Our routes cover the northern regions of Romania.
-These areas were mostly occupied by almost 300,000 Jews from a total of 800, 000 prior to WW II.
+These areas were mostly occupied by almost 300,000 Jews from a total close to one million prior to WW II.
 Jews settled in Romania as early as 14 centuries mainly via the Ottoman Empire, former Galicia and Austria – Hungarian Empire.

 The northern Transylvanian Jews were deported during spring 1944 to Auschwitz; the Bukovina Jews were deported during fall 1941 to Transnistria (today Ukraine).
 Tarbut services are devoted to the descendants of Auschwitz & Transnistria survivors and for people that their families immigrated to USA between the wars or even earlier.

 The uniqueness of our “Family Roots Journeys” is the fact that the traveler is designing their itinerary as per Family Roots locations.
-There is always the synagogue, cemetery, home address house, school, city hall, maybe neighbors and anything else the family knows about their members.
-Tarbut provides genealogical advice, emotional support while meeting local artists and enjoying the traditional food and drinks.
+There is always the synagogue, cemetery, home address, school, city hall, maybe neighbors and anything else the members family knows about their members.
+Tarbut provides genealogical services, while meeting local artists and enjoying the traditional food and drinks.

 Prior to World War II, Romania had a population of close to one million Jews